Title: Youth Job Developer

 - Ability to read, analyze and interpret professional periodicals and journals, technical procedures and government regulations.

 - Ability to speak effectively before public groups and respond to questions.

 - Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.

 - Ability to define problems, collect data, establish facts and draw valid conclusions.

 - Ability to establish and maintain effective working relationships with a variety of people.

-- Attendance at night meetings, local travel and out of Local Workforce Area travel will be required.
+Attendance at night meetings, local travel and out of LWA travel may be required.

-APPLICATION PROCEDURE: Interested applicants should send a letter of application, completed application, resume and a list of at least 3 references (2 must be work related) to:
+APPLICATION PROCEDURE: Interested applicants must send a letter of application, completed Application for Employment and Resume by November 16, 2020 to: